ParallelStudio/Lobby/newest_weather_notes.md

 ##WIND

-Using 3 second for Ear Wind
+I think a the 3 second (or instant?)data woudld work best for Ear Sound.

-or 2 minute or 10 minute Rolling Average wind speed?<br/>
+I think a 2 minute Rolling Average wind speed will work best for wind breeze sounds.<br/>
--all my averages are guesses for now
+-but maybe a 10 minute would be better = less radical shifts?
+-or mayber OVERALL Ear Sound volume is 2 minute average and Breeze sound is 10 minute?

 ###Wind Breeze sounds
 * with each uptick in wind speed the length of time it takes the the wind sound to pass across the array increases